Occupational Safety and Health

 Labor Safety Committee

-All Wistron plants have established the Labor Safety and Health Committee to process the tasks of the occupational safety and health of their plants, facilitate communication, provide consultation, and respond to complaints.
+All Wistron plants have established a Labor Safety Committee to facilitate communication, provide consultation, and respond to complaints.
 The members of the Committee include managers responsible for decision-making as well as labor representatives.
-Meanwhile, the communication channel for employee participation and consultation in occupational safety and health management system are provided.
-Employees can submit questions or opinions on occupational safety and health to the representatives of the Department who shall propose them in annual meetings.
-It allows our employees to directly communicate with senior managers through the Committee.
+They serve to provide communication channels for employee participation and consultation in occupational safety management systems.
+Employees can offer their thoughts or suggestions on occupational safety and health to department representatives who will share employee feedback during annual meetings, allowing our employees to communicate with senior executives through the Committee.

 Hazard Identification

-• Regularly organizing environmental hazards risk assessments to assess whether the operating procedures comply with regulations
+• Regular environmental hazards risk assessments to assess whether the operating procedures comply with regulations

 • The Company requires corrections for non-compliant procedures in accordance with legal requirements and tracks improvement through internal regulations